 PyMOL.

 This is an open source program for analyzing molecular structures, including proteins and nucleic acids, with versions for Windows, the Macintosh and Linux.
 The compiled versions are commercial products, but educational versions are available to students and instructors at no cost.
-This requires registration to access the files:

 The PyMOL wiki is an excellent source of documentation for the program.